 7- Malnutrition which leads to loss of fatty protection across the elbow and other joints

-What are the Risk Factors for Ulnar Neuropathy?
+What’s the Risk Factors for Ulnar Neuropathy?

 People who partake in activities or jobs that require a lot of elbow or wrist pressure or stretching are most at risk of ulnar neuropathy.
 These individuals include construction workers, bicyclists, tennis players, weight lifters, and cigarette smokers.
 Ulnar Neuropathy also affects more than women.